 - Please review CARRA’s statement of direct and indirect support.

-- All awards are for one year:
+- All awards are for two years:

 - Spring Cycle: Funding begins July 1